Can You Inherit a Deceased Person’s Tax Debt?

 Life After Death Regarding Taxes

 Also, for the following tax year, the administrator will still need to file annual taxes for the deceased for that year he or she expired.
-In that case, one of our tax lawyers can assist you on how to properly take care of filing that person’s annual taxes.
+In that case, one of our tax lawyers can assist you with how to properly take care of filing that person’s annual taxes.
 However, the likelihood of submitting an annual filing remains if he or she still owes the IRS.